dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Streaming.md

 {: .ShellCommand}

-Before submitting your Spark program with this script, you need to modify some of the values (at least the highlighted) at the top of the script; for our sample program, these are the values, which are summarized in the table below:
+Before submitting your Spark application with the `spark-submit.sh` script, you must modify the following highlighted values:
 {: .spaceAbove}

 <div class="PreWrapper"><pre class="ShellCommand">